-- Avoid Hot Pavement: The pavement can get incredibly hot during the summer months making it painful for your dog to walk on.
+- Avoid Hot Pavement: The pavement can get incredibly hot during summer, making it painful for your dog to walk.
 Put your hand on the pavement for a quick temperature test.
-If it’s too hot to keep your hand on it’s too hot for your pup to walk on.
+If it’s too hot to keep your hand on, it’s too hot for your pup to walk on.

-- Trim Their Coat: A thick coat can make summer weather even more unbearable for your dog.
-Give them a light trim to help them stay cool.
+- Trim Their Coat: A thick coat can make summer weather unbearable for your dog.
+Please give them a light trim to help them stay cool.

-- Protect Their Paws: Hot pavement isn’t just tough on their pads it can also burn their paw hair.
-Put booties on your dog or apply pet-safe sunscreen to their paws before heading out for a walk.
+- Protect Their Paws: Hot pavement isn’t just tough on their pads; it can also burn their paw.
+Put shoes on your dog or apply pet-safe sunscreen to their paws before heading out for a walk.

-- Keep Them Hydrated: Dogs can get dehydrated quickly in warm weather so make sure they have plenty of freshwaters to drink.
+- Keep Them Hydrated: Dogs can dehydrate quickly in warm weather, so ensure they have plenty of freshwaters to drink.

 How to take care of your dog in summer?
 Quick Points